The Best Steakhouse in Every State

 Kevin Rathbun Steak, Atlanta

-Kevin Rathbun took an old cotton warehouse ant turned it into one of the top steakhouses in the country.
+Kevin and Melissa Rathbun took an old cotton warehouse and turned it into one of the top steakhouses in the country.
 You’ll find all the classic steak preparations at this Atlanta restaurant, along with a few more eclectic menu items, like ahi tuna poke and a chilled seafood tower.

 This classy restaurant specializes in prime steaks and fine seafood.
 In addition to their ample selection of Midwest corn-fed beef, you’ll find organic, grass-fed beef from the Painted Hills in Oregon and American Kobe from Snake River Farms.